-To accomplish our vision and mission we strive to:
+To accomplish our mission we strive to:

 - Create an archive of Arab American needs and stories at UIC

 - Build safe and joyous spaces for fostering safety and belonging

 - Affirm the various identities of the Arab region and its diasporas

 - Provide educational resources to the UIC community about Arabs, Muslims, and Arab and Muslim Americans